-- 4.10.18 Biodiversity is the term used to describe the variety of life on Earth which help us to live healthy and happy lives by providing food, raw materials, medical discoveries and ecosystem services.
-A healthy natural environment and ecosystem also provides elements such as natural pollination of crops, clean air, a supply of oxygen, clean water, extreme weather mitigation and human mental and physical well-being, recreation and even tourism. - 4.10.19 The Earth's biodiversity is in decline due to human activities such as deforestation, land-use change, agricultural intensification, over-consumption of natural resources and pollution.
+- 4.10.2148 Biodiversity is the term used to describe the variety of life on Earth which help us to live healthy and happy lives by providing food, raw materials, medical discoveries and ecosystem services.
+A healthy natural environment and ecosystem also provides elements such as natural pollination of crops, clean air, a supply of oxygen, clean water, extreme weather mitigation and human mental and physical well-being, recreation and even tourism. - 4.10.2249 The Earth's biodiversity is in decline due to human activities such as deforestation, land-use change, agricultural intensification, over-consumption of natural resources and pollution.
 A report from the Intergovernmental Science Policy Platform on Biodiversity and Ecosystem Services (IPBES) (2019) states that nature is declining globally at rates unprecedented in human history and the rate of species extinctions is accelerating.
-It concludes that a global transformative change (fundamentally doing things differently) is required in terms of economic, social, political and technological factors that will focus on greater conservation in terms of:
+It concludes that a global transformative change (fundamentally doing things differently) is required in terms of economic, social, political and technological factors that will focus on greater conservation in terms of: - 1) the extent of areas protected and management of these areas - 2) more sustainable production in agriculture, forestry and fishing - 3) more sustainable consumption and addressing pressures such as overexploitation and pollution. - 4.10.2320 Biodiversity and climate change are inextricably linked through the intrinsic balance of nature and ecosystems therefore a significant change in biodiversity will inevitably impact on climate. - 4.10.2421 At a local level there is ongoing incremental loss of Leeds' indigenous natural environment through habitat destruction and a resulting loss in biodiversity.
+It is therefore important that the variety of life is protected and the trend of losing biodiversity is reversed through improved protection, enhancement and expansion of designated nature conservation sites (such as ILocal Wwildlife Seites) and Ancient and Long Established Woodland, whilst seeking and opportunities through Biodiversity Net Gain (BNG) to achieve this. - 4.10.2522 The decline in biodiversity is also partly due to people feeling less connected to nature and it is acknowledged that accessible natural greenspace is not distributed evenly across the District and communities with the greatest levels of deprivation, obesity, mental health problems and shortest life expectancy are also those with the least access to nature near where they live.
+The Government's 25 Year Environment Plan strives to make high quality nature spaces more accessible.

-- 1) the extent of areas protected and management of these areas - 2) more sustainable production in agriculture, forestry and fishing - 3) more sustainable consumption and addressing pressures such as overexploitation and pollution. - 4.10.20 Biodiversity and climate change are inextricably linked through the intrinsic balance of nature and ecosystems therefore a significant change in biodiversity will inevitably impact on climate. - 4.10.21 At a local level there is ongoing incremental loss of Leeds' indigenous natural environment through habitat destruction and a resulting loss in biodiversity.
-It is therefore important that the variety of life is protected and the trend of losing biodiversity is reversed through improved protection, enhancement and expansion of local wildlife sites and Biodiversity Net Gain (BNG). - 4.10.22 The decline in biodiversity is also partly due to people feeling less connected to nature and it is acknowledged that accessible natural greenspace is not distributed evenly across the District and communities with the greatest levels of deprivation, obesity, mental health problems and shortest life expectancy are also those with the least access to nature near where they live.
-The Government's 25 Year Environment Plan strives to make high quality nature spaces more accessible. - 4.10.23 The Council's Best City Ambition is to reduce inequality and improve the health and wellbeing of the people who live and work in Leeds.
+4.10.2623 The Council's Best City Ambition is to tackle poverty and reduce inequality and improve the quality of life for everyone who calls Leeds home. health and wellbeing of the people who live and work in Leeds.
 BNG could contribute to this by guiding any residual off-site delivery to areas where there is poor access to nature reserves or other accessible natural open space.
-Natural England's Accessible Natural Greenspace Standards (ANGSt) thresholds provide targets to help identify the areas of Leeds that have the lowest current provision of accessible natural open space and will be used to help guide delivery of off-site Biodiversity Net Gain, within a framework also set by emerging Local Nature Recovery Strategies.
+Natural England's Accessible Natural Greenspace Standards (ANGSt) thresholds provide targets to help identify the areas of Leeds that have the lowest current provision of accessible natural open space and will be used to help guide delivery of off-site BNG iodiversity Net Gain, within a framework also set by emerging Local Nature Recovery Strategies.